right back where we started

 In the market-negative scenario, rate cuts are used in response to a rapidly deteriorating economy or even worse, to an acute market issue that threatens financial stability.
 In this environment, rate cuts are “too little, too late” and can foster a sense of panic that leads to a sustained inversion in the VIX futures curve and the most extreme VIX levels, as seen in the crisis periods in 2020 and 2008.

-Under these conditions, Alpha Seeker goes on the attack using long VIX and/or short equity exposures while Risk-Managed Indexing strategies move to their most hedged configuration with the goal of insulating portfolios or even profiting from the most acute phase of the crisis.
+Under these conditions, Alpha Seeker is designed to go on the attack using long VIX and/or short equity exposures while Risk-Managed Indexing strategies likely move to their most hedged configuration with the goal of insulating portfolios or even profiting from the most acute phase of the crisis.
 As witnessed in 2020, these intense periods can produce many years’ worth of alpha for TCM portfolios.